Jerhynh/CharmsBarRevived/README.md

 # CharmsBarRevived
-A WIP prototype of charms bar from windows 8.1 written in c#.
+A VERY scuffed prototype of charms bar from windows 8.1 written in c#.
 Goals are for the project to feature customizable themes, icons, and functionality.